gbdev/gb-asm-tutorial/src/part3/title-screen.md

 In our title screen's "InitTitleScreen" function, we'll do the following:
 * draw the title screen graphic
-* draw our "press a to play"
+* draw our "Press A to play"
 * turn on the LCD.